oxfordcontrol/Clarabel.jl/docs/src/linear_solvers.md

 # Linear System Solvers

 The primary numerical operation inside Clarabel.jl is the solution of a symmetric quasidefinite linear system at each iteration.
-The solver currently supports two different solvers to perform factorization and forward/backward substitution on this system.
+The solver currently supports three different solvers to perform factorization and forward/backward substitution on this system.

 The linear solver can be configured in Settings using the `direct_solve_method` field, e.g.